Bernoulli process: Definition

 In other words, a Bernoulli process is a sequence of independent identically distributed Bernoulli trials.

-Independence of the trials implies that the process is memoryless.
-Given that the probability p is known, past outcomes provide no information about future outcomes.
-(If p is unknown, however, the past informs about the future indirectly, through inferences about p.)
+Independence of the trials implies that the process is memoryless, in which past event frequencies have no influence on about future event probability frequencies.
+In most instances the true value of p is unknown, therefore we use past frequencies to assess/forecast/estimate future events & their probabilities indirectly via applying probabilistic inference upon p.

 If the process is infinite, then from any point the future trials constitute a Bernoulli process identical to the whole process, the fresh-start property.

 Interpretation

 The two possible values of each Xi are often called "success" and "failure".
 Thus, when expressed as a number 0 or 1, the outcome may be called the number of successes on the ith "trial".

 Two other common interpretations of the values are true or false and yes or no. Under any interpretation of the two values, the individual variables Xi may be called Bernoulli trials with parameter p.

 In many applications time passes between trials, as the index i increases.
 In effect, the trials X1, X2, ...
 Xi, ... happen at "points in time" 1, 2, ..., i, ....
 That passage of time and the associated notions of "past" and "future" are not necessary, however.
 Most generally, any Xi and Xj in the process are simply two from a set of random variables indexed by {1, 2, ..., n}, the finite cases, or by {1, 2, 3, ...}, the infinite cases.

 One experiment with only two possible outcomes, often referred to as "success" and "failure", usually encoded as 1 and 0, can be modeled as a Bernoulli distribution.
 Several random variables and probability distributions beside the Bernoullis may be derived from the Bernoulli process: